NiloGregginz33/QMGRExperiments/README.md

 #### **2. Rapid Bug Patching** 🐛
 - **Quick issue identification**: AI assistance helps identify potential bugs in quantum circuit implementations
-- **Intelligent fixes**: Get suggestions for fixing common issues in quantum simulation code
+- **Intelligent fixes**: Get suggestions for fixing common issues in quantum simulation code from text based prompts.
+This means theres less of a need to "bug" me about every little thing.
+(All jokes aside, please feel free to reach out to me for help with the code either through issues on github or through the email at the bottom of the page.)
 - **Code review assistance**: AI can help review experimental protocols and analysis scripts

 #### **3. Quantum Physics Code Optimization** ⚛️